mh-o/resume/README.md

 #### Software Design Methodology (Pitt):
 [Java based Voting Application](https://github.com/mh-o/resume/blob/master/Undergrad%20CS1631%20Software%20Design%20Methodology/Components/TempBloodPressure/CreateTempBloodPressure.java)
 - The file linked above is a good example of one that I wrote a majority of - this was a large project and so many of the files were shelled out for us or provided.
 However, for the full project and build scripts, click [here](https://github.com/mh-o/resume/tree/master/Undergrad%20CS1631%20Software%20Design%20Methodology).
-- This is probably my best example of manipulation a real-world existing Java application.
+- This is probably my best example of manipulating a real-world existing Java application.
 #### Database Management Systems (Pitt):
 [Messenger Application in Java/JDBC/SQL](https://github.com/mh-o/resume/blob/master/Undergrad%20CS1555%20Database%20Management%20Systems/Term%20Project/Messenger.java)
 - File linked above is the main Java file, but the entire repo is [here](https://github.com/mh-o/resume/tree/master/Undergrad%20CS1555%20Database%20Management%20Systems/Term%20Project).